acode/cli/README.md

 [StdLib is a Standard Library for Microservices](https://stdlib.com)

 StdLib is the *fastest, easiest* way to turn functions into infinitely scalable, self-healing web services.

-StdLib has three components:
+It has three components:

 1. A central registry for microservices
 2. A distribution platform for hosting at scale